gavina01/AGL.People/readme.md

 * Visual Studio 2017
 * Docker for Windows (if running on a Windows machine) - Use Linux container setting

-No further changes are required to get in running locally.
+No further changes are required to get in running locally. docker-compose project should be set as startup-project.

 ### Requirements ###